ankurkumarz/technical-experiments/README.md

 # Technical Experiments

-This is log of Ankur's technical experiments in various interest areas.
+- This is log of Ankur's technical experiments in various interest areas.
+- It is hosted on Render and view the site here: https://techexperiment.onrender.com/

 > The trust method of learning is Experimentation.
 The